Custer County District High School: History

 Established in the late 1880s when the State of Montana was still the old Montana Territory and Miles City was one of its largest and main new towns, the new "Miles City High School" graduated its first student in 1893.
 A decade later, in 1903, the school added the highest twelfth grade and changed its name to the "Custer County High School" reflecting its larger population base, which had its first graduates the following year in 1904.
 The first high school building site for Miles City and Custer County was at the location of the current Washington Middle School, but it was then was a multi-story building located in the northeastern part of the town, next to the Roman Catholic Church's Ursuline Convent of the Sacred Heart.
 In 1922, a new second building for C.C.H.S. was constructed at the current location on South Center Avenue.
 Additional wings were added in the early-1960s.
 These newer buildings contained additional classrooms and a gymnasium, and were connected to the older 1920s era building with an enclosed ramp.

 The name of the secondary school was changed from just "Custer County High School" to the "Custer County District High School" as a result of combining the elected school boards for the elementary and the high school to one single administration in the late 1960s.

-Activities, and Montana High School Association State Championships (63)

-CCDHS offers seven boy's sports (football, golf, cross country, basketball, wrestling, track, and tennis), and eight girls' sports (volleyball, golf, cross country, wrestling, basketball, track, tennis, and softball), as well as FFA, Key Club, Speech, Drama, and Debate, Science Olympiad, Students Against Destructive Decisions (SADD), and Student Council.
-In all, the school has won 63 Montana High School Association (MHSA) state championships, as well as the 1985 Great Falls Tribune All Sports' Trophy, and the 1988-1989 Academic Excellence Award for Class A.